Physical activity and winter

 Many urban, suburban and rural areas do not have adequate street lighting and sidewalks are often ill-repaired which increases your risk of falling.

-Even if you are prepared to face the wintery conditions perhaps you just don’t feel safe walking, running or cycling around dark and damp neighbourhoods.
+Even if you are prepared to face the wintery conditions you may not feel safe walking, running or cycling around dark and damp neighbourhoods.

 There is increasing evidence that being regularly active throughout your lifespan decreases your risk of heart disease and other chronic diseases.